Anurag-Baundwal/Zetamac-Autosolver/README.md

    A fast JavaScript script that runs directly in the browser and scores around 7000 problems in 120 seconds.

    Usage:
-   1. Open Zetamac in your browser and click "Start".
+   - Open Zetamac in your browser and click "Start".
-   2. Open Chrome DevTools (Ctrl + Shift + J).
+   - Open Chrome DevTools (Ctrl + Shift + J).
-   3. Paste the JavaScript code from 'solver.js' into the console and hit Enter.
+   - Paste the JavaScript code from 'solver.js' into the console and hit Enter.

 3. solver-v2.js

    A faster version of 'solver.js' that solves around 20,000 problems in 120 seconds.
 Follow the same usage instructions as 'solver.js'.

+   Usage:
+   Same as solver.js

 4. solver_dragon.py

    A Python script with similar functionality to 'solver-v2.js', but can be run from the terminal.
 Requires the same setup as 'zetamac_autosolver.py'.

+   Usage:
-Usage is the same as for 'zetamac_autosolver.py'.
+   - Same as 'zetamac_autosolver.py'.
+   - Open a terminal and run 'python solver_dragon.py'